Shri Guru Ram Rai Institute of Medical & Health Sciences: History

-The institute was started as a part of the Shri Guru Ram Rai education mission and was propelled to success by the present Sajjada Nashin Sri Mahant Devendra Das Ji, the successor of the highest seat of Udaseen Sect.
+The institute was started as a part of the Shri Guru Ram Rai education mission and was propelled to success by the present Sajjada Mashin Sri Mahant Devendra Das Ji, the successor of the highest seat of Udaseen Sect.
 He dedicated this institution to the name of Sri Guru Ram Rai ji Maharaj, the eldest son of the seventh Guru of the Sikhs- Sri Har Rai ji.
 Shri Guru Ram Rai Ji established his DERA in Doon valley which later became popular as DEHRA and thus Dehradun owes its name and history to the emergence of Sri Guru Ram Rai ji's "Dera" in 1676 hence it is now called Dehradun.

 Location

 The institute is located in the middle of Dehradun, capital of Uttarakhand state in the northern part of India and is nearly two kilometres away from the railway station and the interstate bus terminal and 28 kilometres away from the airport.
 It is surrounded by the Himalayan mountain ranges and is 26 kilometres away from the famous hill station Mussoorie, 44 kilometres away from Rishikesh which is a famous city for Yoga retreats and 52 kilometres from Haridwar which is a city famous for the holy river Ganges.